 Around the world, we are already experiencing some of the impacts of climate-related change.
 These include more frequent and extreme weather and climate events, along with gradual shifts in other climate-related factors, such as rainfall patterns, sea levels, sea ice and glacial retreat.

-Incorporating experiences and insights from ICMM members and other experts, this report provides an overview of how a changing climate could impact the mining and metals sector, identiﬁ es ways that companies can integrate climate considerations into existing risk management processes and sets out a step-wise process for building climate resilience.
+Incorporating experiences and insights from ICMM members and other experts, our report Adapting to a Changing Climate: Building resilience in the mining and metals industry provides an overview of how a changing climate could impact the mining and metals sector, identiﬁes ways that companies can integrate climate considerations into existing risk management processes and sets out a step-wise process for building climate resilience.

 Key issues for the mining and metals sector